Key takeaways

 Is Daocheng Yading worth the trip from Chengdu?

-For dedicated mountain trekkers and photographers, yes — three sacred snow peaks (Chenresig 6,032m, Jambeyang 5,958m, Chana Dorje 5,958m), turquoise alpine lakes, and Tibetan villages combine into one of China's most photogenic high-altitude landscapes.
+For dedicated mountain trekkers and photographers, yes — three sacred ~6,000m snow peaks (Jambeyang, the tallest at 6,033m, plus Chenresig and Chana Dorje), turquoise alpine lakes, and Tibetan villages combine into one of China's most photogenic high-altitude landscapes.
 The catch: it's 12 hours by car or a 1h flight from Chengdu, the trekking sits at 4,000-4,700m altitude, and it's a 4-5 day commitment minimum.
 Skip if you only have a week in China, struggle with altitude, or aren't specifically a mountain-trek-photographer traveler.
-The dataset's softest SERP (KD 7%) — but that's because the audience is small.

 How do I get from Chengdu to Daocheng Yading?